-Inductive Studies in 1 Corinthians – Bible Study Guide With Discussion Questions
+Inductive Studies in 2 Corinthians – 28 Free Bible Study Guide Lessons With Discussion Questions

 On Paul’s second missionary journey, he visited Corinth and established the church there (Acts 18).
 Corinth was a prosperous trade hub on an isthmus of Greece which connects the Peloponnese peninsula with the mainland.
 Boats would have had to travel far around the southern tip of Greece so instead many captains opted to haul their boats and cargo across this narrow isthmus and save time on their journey.
 As a result, Corinth was a trade hub.